mrdipeshashah/GOAT-INDEX-Modern-Era-Test-Batsmen/README.md

 ---

-## CASE STUDY - IMPACT V ACCUMULATION
+## CASE STUDY - IMPACT V ACCUMULATION - BEN STOKES V JACQUES KALLIS

 Comparing Ben Stokes and Jacques Kallis (the batsmen) looking at the batting average it shows a huge gulf between the two batsmen.
 The GOAT INDEX reduces the gap and credits Ben Stokes, but still Jacques Kallis is the greater batsmen of the two.